Vocal Science: Vocal Cord Problems That Cause Speaking and Singing Voice Disorders

 • Resting your voice

-• A method of treating growths on the vocal cords known as non-surgical voice repair, combined with the use of specialized natural herbs and homeopathic remedies
+• A non-invasive method of treating growths on the vocal cords known as non-surgical voice repair, combined with the use of specially and individually selected natural herbs and some homeopathic remedies